-Such devices are called Ground Fault Current Interruptors, or GFCIs for short, and they are compact enough to be built into a power receptacle.
+Such devices are called Ground Fault Current Interruptors, or GFCIs for short.
+Outside North America, the GFCI is variously known as a safety switch, a residual current device (RCD), an RCBO or RCD/MCB if combined with a miniature circuit breaker, or earth leakage circuit breaker (ELCB).
+They are compact enough to be built into a power receptacle.
 These receptacles are easily identified by their distinctive "Test" and "Reset" buttons.
 The big advantage with using this approach to ensure safety is that it works regardless of the appliance's design.
-Of course, using a double-insulated or grounded appliance in addition to a GFCI receptacle would be better yet, but it's comforting to know that something can be done to improve safety above and beyond the design and condition of the appliance.
+Of course, using a double-insulated or grounded appliance in addition to a GFCI receptacle would be better yet, but its comforting to know that something can be done to improve safety above and beyond the design and condition of the appliance.